Bill Oddie: Family

-In 1966 Oddie married Jeanne Hart, and from this marriage he has two daughters, one of whom is the actress Kate Hardie.
+In 1966, Oddie married Jeanne Hart, and from this marriage he has two daughters, one of whom is the actress Kate Hardie.
 The couple later divorced.

-In 1983 Oddie married Laura Beaumont-Giles.
+In 1983, Oddie married Laura Beaumont-Giles.
 The couple have worked on a variety of projects for children, including film scripts, drama and comedy series, puppet shows and books.
-They have a daughter, Rosie, born in October 1985, and live in Hampstead, North London.
+They have a daughter, Rosie, born in October 1985, and live in Hampstead, North West London.
 Rosie Oddie is a musician, also using the name Rosie Bones.

 Mental health

-Oddie has experienced depression for most of his life before being diagnosed with clinical depression in 2001.
+Oddie had experienced depression for most of his life before being diagnosed with clinical depression in 2001.
 In March 2009 he was reportedly admitted to Capio Nightingale psychiatric hospital in Marylebone for treatment.
 His then agent, David Foster, said: "Bill gets these bouts every two or three years where he gets down for about two weeks and recovers.
 He sometimes goes into hospital or takes a break or has a change of scenery to recharge his batteries."
-In January 2010 Oddie spoke to the media, revealing that he had in fact had two separate stays in different hospitals, only being discharged "in time for Christmas".
+In January 2010 Oddie spoke to the media, revealing that he had two separate stays in different hospitals, only being discharged "in time for Christmas".
 He said that he was dealing with depression and bipolar disorder, describing the period as "probably the worst 12 months of my life".
 Oddie stated that he was planning to meet BBC executives to discuss his return to television work.

 His illness meant that Oddie did not appear in the 2009 and 2010 series of Springwatch, although he made a guest appearance in the penultimate episode of the latter.
 He subsequently said he was dismissed from Springwatch and that this had caused the depressive illness.

 Oddie presented the BBC Radio 4 Appeal programme on 10 August 2014 on behalf of the charity Bipolar UK.
 He revealed that as a consequence of his bipolar disorder he had attempted suicide during one of his depressive episodes.
 On the UK TV programme Who Do You Think You Are? he attributed his depression and bipolar disorder as an adult to his minimal and painful relationship with his mother.